-The core objective of the INT Project is to improve the integrity and efficiency of the NAATI Certification System.
-It seeks to do this by establishing transparent and reliable criteria for the award of a certification through a valid, rigorous and consistent process supported by innovative technology and best practice.
+The core objective of the INT Project was to improve the integrity and efficiency of the NAATI Certification System.
+It sought to do this by establishing transparent and reliable criteria for the award of a certification through a valid, rigorous and consistent process supported by innovative technology and best practice.

 As with all our work, active engagement of our stakeholders is vital to the establishment of any new process or system.
-We’d like to thank all of those people who have already been involved.
+We’d like to thank all of those people who were involved.

 - Improved Validity

 - Increased Reliability

 In particular, some of the project aims included:

 - Standards that are grounded in the role of translators and interpreters